 Do you believe in God the Almighty Father?
 I believe in God the Almighty Father.

 Do you believe in Christ, God’s Son?
 I believe in Christ, God’s Son.

 Do you believe in the Holy Spirit?
 I believe in the Holy Spirit.

 The indiculus ‘index’ itself

 This index is without the book, which has been lost.
 So, we have to judge the book by its cover this time.
-The index is written in Latin, although it contains a few Germanic words that they could not translate in Latin back then, namely nimida (the sanctuary in the forest, and maybe the same spot Tacitus identified), nodfyr (translated as ‘holy fire’, and considered the oldest Low Franconian/Old Dutch word survived) and yrias (a kind of run).
-In total 30 rituals and pagan practices are listed.
+The index is written in Latin, although it contains a few Germanic words that they could not translate into Latin back then, namely nimida (the sanctuary in the forest, and maybe the same spot Tacitus identified), nodfyr (translated as ‘holy fire’, and considered the oldest Low Franconian/Old Dutch word survived) and yrias (a kind of run).
+In total thirty rituals and pagan practices are listed.

 - de sacrilegio ad sepulchra mortuorum, ‘of sacrilege at the graves of the dead’

 - de sacrilegio super defunctos i.e. dadsisas, ‘of sacrilege to the dead, i.e. the death feast’

 - de spurcalibus in Februario, ‘of swinish feasts in February’